 Hexaly, Gurobi, OR-Tools on the Capacitated Vehicle Routing Problem with Time Windows (CVRPTW)

-On the Capacitated Vehicle Routing Problem with Time Windows (CVRPTW), Hexaly reaches a 1.8% average gap in 1 minute on the Solomon, Gehring, and Homberger research benchmark.
+On the Capacitated Vehicle Routing Problem with Time Windows (CVRPTW), Hexaly reaches a 1.9% average gap to the best known solutions in the research in 1 minute on the Solomon, Gehring, and Homberger benchmark.
 This page illustrates how Hexaly outperforms traditional general-purpose optimization solvers, like Gurobi 11.0, and dedicated vehicle routing solvers, like OR-Tools, on this challenging problem.

 Input data